ripaaf/buzz-clock/README.md

 # NanaClock ESP8266

-**NanaClock** is a digital alarm clock project based on ESP8266, featuring Wi-Fi setup, OLED animations, Web API, and alarm music playback via buzzer.
-Easily configured through a web browser, it also displays animated bitmaps at specific times.
+**NanaClock** is a digital alarm clock project based on ESP8266, featuring Wi-Fi setup, OLED animations (with anime and default themes!), Web API, alarm music via buzzer, and now supports **DHT22 temperature & humidity sensor**!
+Easily configured through a web browser, it displays animated bitmaps and real-time environment data at specific times.

 <p align="center">
   <img src="images/README/1747626032650.png" width="700" alt="NanaClock Schematic">
 </p>

+**i forgot to updated the images with the dht22..*

 > [!NOTE]
 > The OLED shown in the image is a different model, but the pinout is the same.

----

 ## ✨ Main Features

 - **WiFi Manager:** Setup WiFi via portal if not yet connected.
-- **Web API:** Control alarm, time, and WiFi through HTTP endpoints.
+- **Web API:** Control alarm, time, WiFi, & now read DHT22 data via HTTP endpoints.
 - **NTP Client:** Automatic time sync from the internet, supports timezone (UTC offset).
 - **Buzzer Music:** Plays "Hedwig's Theme" & "We Wish You a Merry Christmas".
 - **Bitmap Animation:** Display animation on OLED during specific minute ranges.
-- **OLED Display:** Shows digital clock and IP address.
+- **OLED Display:** Shows digital clock, IP address, and environment data.
+- **Themed Display:** Switch between default and anime-themed clock UI!
 - **Persistent Configuration:** All settings are saved in `LittleFS` (internal flash).
+- **DHT22 Support:** Shows real-time temperature & humidity on the OLED and via API.

 ---